Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/smothing-code/README.md

 ### Library Requirments
 - Python 3.6
-- pandas
+- Pandas
 - Scipy
-- copy, and math (from the standard library)
+- Copy, and math (from the standard library)

 You can add the corresponding librarys to your working environeent using eithe rpip or anaconda.